MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

     )
 ) <jitter_stats>

-Measurements of the package loss show that the connection worked best in the underground while not seeing big differences comparing the other scenarios.
+Measurements of the package loss showed that the connection worked best in the underground while not seeing big differences comparing the other scenarios.

 #figure(
   image("/figures/package_loss_scenario.png", width: 75%),